-- MOUSE Who would it be?, who would it be?, ...I know, it's the sun because he gives us heat; he is the king star, I will go to him.
+MOUSE Who would it be?, who would it be?, ...I know, it's the sun because he gives us heat; he is the king star, I will go to him.
 Sun, you are the most powerful being of the earth.
 Would you marry me?

-SUN No, I'm not the most powerful being on the earth.
+No, I'm not the most powerful being on the earth.
 Most powerful than me is the cloud, because when she comes I'm covered and my rays are filtered.

 MOUSE Cloud, you are the most powerful being on earth.
+Would

-Would you marry me?
+you marry me?

 CLOUD No, I'm not the most powerful being on the earth.
 Most powerful than me is the wind, because when she blows she pushes me far away.

-Wind, listen to me, you are the most powerful being on the MOUSE earth, please marry me.
+MOUSE Wind, listen to me, you are the most powerful being on the earth, please marry me.

 WIND No, I'm not the most powerful being on the earth.
 Most powerful than me is the volcano, because I move clouds, trees and leaves, but I strike a volcano and I can not move it.

 MOUSE Volcano, you are the most powerful being on earth.
 Would you marry me?

 VOLCANO No, I'm not the most powerful being on the earth.
 Most powerful than me is a beautiful female mouse that gnaws and gnaws my feet and doesn't leave alone.

-How presumptuous I've been!
-Me, despising the little mouse MOUSE - Beautiful, beautiful Miss Mouse.
+MOUSE How presumptuous I've been!
+Me, despising the little mouse and she is the most powerful being on earth!
+I will go see her.
+Beautiful, beautiful Miss Mouse.
 Do you want to marry me?

-MISS MOUSE I will think it over, well ....well, yes I will marry you.
+MISS MOUSE I will think it over, wellwell, yes I will marry you.